alaress/schoolbox-api-docs/README.md

 ### Install

 1. Install [Node.js](https://nodejs.org/).
-2. Clone this repo and run `npm install` in the repo root.
+2. Clone this repo and run `npm ci` in the repo root.

 ### Usage